 Finally, in Group III, dedicated to analysing options for reducing emissions, there will be Erika Mata, from the Swedish Institute for Environmental Research IVL, and Luisa Cabeza, from the University of Lleida, in the chapter on reducing emissions in the building sector.
 Xabier Labandeira, from the University of Vigo, will participate in the national and regional mitigation policies programme, and Alejandro Caparrós, from the Institute of Policies and Public Goods of the CSIC and Esther Badiola, from the European Investment Bank (nominated by Luxembourg) will participate in the international cooperation programme to combat global warming.
 Laura Díaz, from the University of Cambridge, will work on innovation and technologies to combat global warming.

-Of the 721 elected, 33% are women (12% more than in the previous report) and 44% have been nominated by developing countries.
+Out of the 721 elected, 33% are women (12% more than in the previous report) and 44% have been nominated by developing countries.
 The authors of the teams have been selected from thousands of excellent nominations that the IPCC has received to achieve the necessary expertise in a wide range of disciplines.
 Of all the Spaniards chosen, six work abroad and have been nominated by other countries.
 The three IPCC working groups leading the assessment will complete their respective contributions to AR6 in 2021, and the synthesis report will then be completed in early 2022.

 The Sixth Report of the UN Intergovernmental Panel on Climate Change will update knowledge on climate change, its impacts and risks, and possible response options.
 The conclusions will be available for the first collective review of efforts towards final compliance with the Paris Climate Agreement.